BasedBrenden/Build-a-Team2/README.md

  - Add and remove Pokemon from a 6 monster roster that is saved to a cloud database.
  - Access your personal team by signing into your account through Desktop and Mobile browsers.
  - See individual Pokemon's abilities and type match ups.
+ - Download a version of your very own trainer card, for use as a custome credit card background!
 ### Coming soon

 Safari Mode